loyjoy/academy/live/live.md

 ![Live end](live_end.png "Live end")

-## How to use the Live Chat as user
+## How to use the Live chat as user
 Once customers enter the live chat, the conversation is marked as "waiting" in the live section and an agent can take over the chat.
 When the live chat starts and the agent is writing you also see a typing indicator which might look like this:

 ![Chat customer view](chat_customer_view.png "Chat customer view")